Trismaske/markdowndocs/PITCHME.md

 * Based on conventions for indicating format in email and usenet posts
 * Its design allows it to be converted to many output formats, but the original tool by the same name only supports HTML.

----
+---?color=linear-gradient(to left, #0f2027, #203a43, #2c5364)
 @title[Introduction]
 @snap[midpoint span-70 text-05]
 ## Where did it come from?

 ![John Gruber](https://upload.wikimedia.org/wikipedia/commons/thumb/9/9e/John_Gruber_2008_by_George_Del_Barrio.tif/lossless-page1-200px-John_Gruber_2008_by_George_Del_Barrio.tif.png "Portrait by George Del Barrio")

-John Gruber created the Markdown language in 2004 in collaboration with Aaron Swartz on the syntax, with the goal of enabling people "to write using an easy-to-read and easy-to-write plain text format.
-In the next decade, dozens of implementations were developed in many languages.
-Some extended the original Markdown syntax with conventions for footnotes, tables, and other document elements.
-Some allowed Markdown documents to be rendered in formats other than HTML.
+* John Gruber created the Markdown language in 2004 in collaboration with Aaron Swartz on the syntax
+* The goal was to enable people "to write using an easy-to-read and easy-to-write plain text format".
+* In the next decade, dozens of implementations were developed in many languages.
+Some extended the original Markdown syntax with:
+    * Conventions for footnotes
+    * Tabless
+    * Graphs & more
+* Some allowed Markdown documents to be rendered in formats other than HTML.

 ---
 @title[Introduction]